 Who we are

-There is also always further support and staffing from connected research centres within the wider university, broadening Revolution Plastic’s capacity significantly, having Research Fellows and Research Associates contribute on an ad-oc collaborative basis.
+There is further support and staffing from connected research centres within the wider university, broadening the Revolution Plastics Institute’s capacity significantly, having Research Fellows and Research Associates contribute on an ad-hoc collaborative basis.

 Responsibility for management of the Institute lies with the director, Professor Steve Fletcher, who works with the research team to provide intellectual leadership of the research programmes.